StudentAdvisor

+StudentAdvisor was a US-based college discovery site owned by The Washington Post Company.
+On this site students could research colleges with free match and compare tools and browse college reviews written by students and alumni.
+StudentAdvisor was a member of the National Association for College Admission Counseling (NACAC) and was headquartered in Cambridge, Massachusetts.

 History

 StudentAdvisor along with CourseAdvisor.com, was founded in 2004 by a group of entrepreneurs and alumni from MIT and the University of Massachusetts/Amherst.
 In 2007, CourseAdvisor and StudentAdvisor were acquired by the Washington Post Company, becoming a wholly owned subsidiary of the Company.
-In 2009, Avenue100 Media Solutions was formed to serve as a holding company for the numerous sites that the team manages.
+In 2009, Avenue100 Media Solutions was formed to serve as a holding company for the sites that the team managed.
 Avenue100 is headquartered just outside Boston in Woburn, Massachusetts.

-September 2010 StudentAdvisor was relaunched in partnership with Newsweek Education, the education vertical published by Newsweek Magazine.
-The joint venture was designed to present students and parents with the best available options for higher education.
+In September 2010 StudentAdvisor was relaunched in partnership with Newsweek Education, the education vertical published by Newsweek Magazine.
 At that time Newsweek was also a Washington Post Company, however in November 2010 Newsweek merged with the news and opinion website The Daily Beast and is no longer affiliated with StudentAdvisor.